 However, historically this sort of response and benefit has been confined to incidents happening in engineering and product teams.

-We think there's a better version of the world out there, where the same principles that help the world's best technology teams can be enjoyed by the entire organisation.
+We think there's a better version of the world out there, where the same principles that help the world's best technology teams can be enjoyed by the entire organization.
 We also think we know why it's not happening, and what can be done about it.

 Many think incidents are solely an 'engineering thing'.
 Our experience is the polar opposite.
-Incidents often start in product/engineering, but they usually require people from around the organisation to form a temporary team to collaborate, communicate and solve a problem.
+Incidents often start in product/engineering, but they usually require people from around the organization to form a temporary team to collaborate, communicate and solve a problem.

 We've experienced this first-hand working for companies like Monzo and GoCardless.
 Incidents required many different teams from around the business to coordinate: regulatory communications, customer support, public relations, legal, finance, product, compliance, engineering.
 Each of these disciplines had a role to play in seeing the incident through to its conclusion.
 Excluding them wasn’t an option.

 Having the right people in the room is essential for great incident management.
-Unfortunately, almost all existing tools on the market focus on solving problems for engineers, leaving the rest of the organisation out in the cold.
+Unfortunately, almost all existing tools on the market focus on solving problems for engineers, leaving the rest of the organization out in the cold.
 Solving incidents is inherently collaborative — why should engineers get all the goodies?

 You may not call these incidents, but they are.
 They require urgency in response, multiple people to coordinate, effective communication to different stakeholders and follow-up to investigate and learn.
 All hallmarks of an incident!
 Not calling these incidents causes multiple issues:

 - You duplicate your incident management process around the business.
 You end up with N different processes for handling these situations, siloed in each area of the business.
 If different parts of the business want to collaborate on an incident (they will!), they need to learn N different processes to solve them.
 Without a shared mental model for how to solve problems, incidents take longer to resolve with less effective communication.